AureumChaos/LEAP/docs/source/ops.rst

 Note that the argument `next_individual` is an `Iterator` that "hooks up" to a previously `yielded` `Individual` from the previous pipeline operator.
-The `uniform_crossover` operator doesn't care how the previous `Individual` is made, it just has a contract that when `next()` is invoked that it will get a new `Individual`.
+The `uniform_crossover` operator doesn't care how the previous `Individual` is made, it just has a contract that when `next()` is invoked that it will get another `Individual`.
 And, since this is a generator function, it `yields` the crossed-over `Individuals`.
 It also has *two* `yield` statements that ensures both crossed-over `Individuals` are returned, thus eliminating a potential